ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 4. After the Ray cluster is launched, the user's Ray application(s) can be submitted to the Ray cluster via the Ray head node address / port.

-5. To shut down the Ray cluster, cancel the Spark barrier mode job and terminate all Ray node services that are running on the Spark driver and Spark workers.
+5. To shut down the Ray cluster, cancel the Spark job and terminate all Ray node services that are running on the Spark driver and Spark workers.

 Finally, by adjusting the resource allocation for Ray nodes and Spark tasks, this approach enables users to run multiple Ray clusters in isolation of each other on a single Spark cluster, if desired.

-Due to the fact that execution is performed via Spark BarrierExecution, a failed task (e.g., a node loss event, a heartbeat timeout in the Spark cluster manager service for an executor, etc.) the Spark task executing the ray job will be retried as a single concurrent unit.
-Because of this mode of operation and the inability to perform map-reduce task resumption for this initial design, recovery by a resumption of tasks 'in-place' is not possible.

 ### Key questions

-#### We use spark barrier mode job to launch a ray cluster, shall we make the spark barrier to be a background job and keep running, until user explicitly terminate it ?

-Yes.
-So every user only need to start ray cluster once and then user can run ray applications on the ray cluster with little overhead.

 #### Launch Ray head node on spark driver node or spark task side ?

 The head node will be initialized on the Spark Driver.
-To ensure that tasks will not submitted to this node, we will configure `num-cpus`=0 for the head node.
+To ensure that tasks will not be submitted to this node, we will configure `num-cpus`=0 for the head node.
 Additionally, in order to ensure that the head node is running on hardware sufficient to ensure that requisite ray system processes, a validation of minimum hardware configuration requirements will